-Year's later, after the battle of Jericho in witch Roland lost all of his loved ones, Roland travels to a town and sits at a bar.
-The maiden at the bar has a striking resemblance to Susan Delgado, even bearing the same name.
-It however turns out that it is not a re-incarnation of Susan Delgado.
-This does not stop Roland from saving this Susan when she was taken by the 'invisible man'.
+Years later, after the battle of Jericho in which Roland lost all of his loved ones, Roland traveled to a town and visited a bar.
+The maiden at the bar bore a striking resemblance to Susan Delgado, even bearing the same name.
+It however turned out that it was not a re-incarnation of Susan Delgado.
+This did not stop Roland from saving this Susan when she was taken by the 'invisible man'.
 After their shared adventure, the two parted ways.

 The Dark Tower IV: Wizard and Glass